 However, Halcrow considered that the proposed expenditure of \$38,000 (direct costs) appears high when compared to the total cost of the refurbishment of the pump in 2008-09 of \$31,229.
 Based on historic costs, Halcrow recommended an allowance of \$30,000 (direct costs) to undertake the required works.
 This equates to an \$8,000 reduction in direct costs in 2015-16.

-The Authority accepts Halcrow's recommendation that the item is prudent and that the cost for the item should be adjusted to reflect the efficient cost of \$30,000 (direct costs).
+For the Draft Report the Authority accepted Halcrow's recommendation that the item is prudent and that the cost for the item should be adjusted to reflect the efficient cost of \$30,000 (direct costs).